 - Check your computer case’s cooling.

-- Reset your motherboard’s BIOS to default, just in case anything has been set incorrectly.
+- Reset your motherboard’s BIOS to default if anything is set incorrectly.

 - Replace your power supply, especially if it’s around five years old or more.

 I’ve used MSI Afterburner for years.
-It’s a program that has been around since 2009 or maybe even earlier.
+It’s a program that has existed since 2009 or maybe even earlier.
+It’s a hassle-free method to speed up your graphics card fan in a few steps.

 While it is slightly annoying having a bit of noise from your GPU fans while playing a game, it is vital.

-After all, you do want longer lasting components and a reliable computer, don’t you?
+After all, you want longer-lasting components and a reliable computer, right?